 The Implications of Disease and Choice

-Regardless of whether addiction is a disease or a choice, we as a society have to claim responsibility.
-There are factors that we can control that can lessen suffering and help others receive the treatment they deserve.
+Regardless of whether alcohol and drug addiction is a disease or a choice, we as a society have to claim responsibility for our part in it.
+There are environmental factors that we can control that can lessen suffering and help others receive the treatment they deserve.
+If we all did our best to alleviate these factors, the mental health of those impacted would improve.

 Addicts can retain agency without blame if we choose to approach them with attitudes of compassion, respect, and concern.
 Only then can we have more effective treatment.